Fernando-LRz/marvel-app/README.md

 ```

 ## Configuration
- * A public and a private Marvel API key are required, both must be added to an .env file.
+ * A public and a private Marvel API key are required, both must be added to a .env file.
 There is a sample .env file in the project.

 ## Run the app
 ```bash